-Replacing LED Ceiling Lights
+Replacing RV LED Ceiling Lights

 We’ve been fairly happy with our 2019 Thor Challenger 37YT Class A Motorhome.
 Over the three-plus years we’ve owned it, it’s been for the most part, reliable.
 When one of the hall lights suddenly dimmed for no reason we hadn’t expected it.
-Replacing LED Ceiling Lights is a really easy job that anyone with even a little mechanical ability should be able to complete in short order.
+Replacing RV LED Ceiling Lights is a really easy job that anyone with even a little mechanical ability should be able to complete in short order.

 It took me longer to track down the correct light for our coach than it did to replace it once it came in.